 Snowshoe Mountain is at 10 Snowshoe Dr, Snowshoe, WV 26209.

 10- Coopers Rock

-Coopers Rock State Forest is a lovely place to admire the beautiful natural scenery that West Virginia is so well known for.
+Coopers Rock State Forest is a lovely place to admire the beautiful natural scenery that West Virginia is well-known for.

 There are many excellent lookout points throughout the park, each with a different vantage point.